Feven90/personal-bio-site/README.md

 # Personal Bio Site
 This is my personal site which contains the projects I have been working on.
-This site gave me a chance to practice more on CSS and firebase.

 ## Screenshots

 1. First Page